-You filed your return in a timely manner and were waiting for your refund to be sent within the standard timeline that IRS promises.
+You filed your return in a timely manner and were waiting for your refund to be sent within the standard timeline that the IRS promises.
 But alas, it has been much longer than that and you are wondering, “Where is my DAMN refund!”
-In a lot of recent cases, it appears that the IRS is delaying refund processing and payments by several weeks because they are spending a lot more time validating tax payer identities.
-But a lot of people are wondering how this works and how they can quickly validate their identities with the IRS to get their refunds as soon as possible.
-Here’s how.

 IRS Identity Validation Process

-Per the IRS you will need the following to validate or confirm your identity.
+You will need one or more of the following to validate or confirm your identity.
 This must match what you provided on your most recent tax return:

 - Social Security Number or Individual Tax ID Number (ITIN)